jasonbayton/11ty/_src/android/amapi-policy-compatibility.md

 - **Personally-Owned Devices with Work Profile** primarily support policies within the work profile to respect user privacy; device-level policies are generally not applicable.

 ---

-Please note that while I've strived to provide accurate and up-to-date information based on the Android Management API, for the most precise and detailed information, always refer to the [official Android Management API documentation](https://developers.google.com/android/management/reference/rest/v1/enterprises.policies).